Asana

 Use Arcade’s Default Asana Auth Provider

-Arcade offers a default Asana auth provider that you can use in the Arcade Cloud.
-In this case, your users will see Arcade
+Arcade offers a default Asana that you can use in the Arcade Cloud Platform.
+In this case, your will see Arcade

 as the name of the application that’s requesting permission.

 If you choose to use Arcade’s Asana auth, you don’t need to configure anything.
-Follow the Asana toolkit examples to get started calling Asana tools.
+Follow the Asana MCP Server examples to get started calling Asana .

 Use Your Own Asana App Credentials

-You can use your own Asana credentials in both the Arcade Cloud and in a self-hosted Arcade Engine instance.
+You can use your own Asana credentials in both the Arcade Cloud Platform or in a self-hosted Arcade Engine instance.

 Before showing how to configure your Asana app credentials, let’s go through the steps to create an Asana app.